API#

 This does the job of iterating over all the frames in the MDA sequence, handling the logic of merging all z plans in channels and stage positions defined in the plans for each axis.

-The is the most "logic heavy" part of useq-schema
+The is the most "logic heavy" part of useq-schema (the rest of which is

 almost entirely declarative).
 This iterator is useful for consuming MDASequence